 Custom branded stickers can help with all of these, but most importantly, they are amazing for getting the word out.

 You stickers can easily be applied anywhere – on signage, packaging or equipment – the touch points for your brand are almost limitless.
 If you’ve got a great brand, you should be showing it off with colorful, vibrant stickers that will be seen by your target audience.

 As part of your businesses advertising strategy, stickers are a low cost, high impact addition that can reinforce your brand with your customers instantly.

 If you’ve got unique visuals for a campaign, you can quickly and easily replace your stickers with a new look and revert back to your everyday branding once the campaign has ended.

 With so many styles and types of stickers and labels available, you can really make your business stand out, whether you’re focusing on B2B or B2C.

 With so many well-established brands using stickers as giveaways, it’s plain to see that there’s a reason they do so.
-The power of peer-review is a well-documented phenomenon, and those stickers have a high perceived value to customers who are keen to show off their favourite brands.
+The power of peer-review is a well-documented phenomenon, and those stickers have a high perceived value to customers who are keen to show off their favorite brands.

 On top of that, receiving free stickers speaks to human psychology.
 In his book Influence: Science and Practice, Robert Cialdini discusses the principle of reciprocity.
-The rule of reciprocity refers to the exchange of favours or goods for mutual benefit.
+The rule of reciprocity refers to the exchange of favors or goods for mutual benefit.

 Free stickers tab into this.
 When we receive a free goody, we are more likely to purchase a product, recommend a brand or leave a good review.